 An individual’s personality can be assessed in limitless ways as it tends to unfold many dimensions said to be relative to the situation and the surrounding.
-Another type of personality testing method is using the peer report studies in which the reports provided by the peers provide a valuable insight into the character of the individual being assessed.
+Another type of personality testing method is using the peer report studies in which the reports provided by the peers offer a valuable insight into the character of the individual being assessed.

 ► Projective Tests

-Projective tests are also widely used as part of effective personality testing.
+Projective tests are also widely used as part of active personality testing.
 These often contrast to the objective methods because the projective testing methods utilizes ambiguous stimuli, which can be images, words or scenes, to invoke response from the individual being assessed.
-These help in evaluating the hidden emotions and/or internal conflicts of the test taker.
+These help in evaluating the hidden emotions and internal conflicts of the test taker.
 The most commonly known and best personality test from this category is the Rorschach Inkblot Test.
 Others include,

 Being a subject to the personality testing is an entirely different game.
 There are two opinions in this regard.
 Some experts say that there is no need for personality testing practice.
-However, a majority feels that a practice helps the subjects to be well acquainted with the test structures and questions which you may face during the testing process.
+However, a majority feels that an exercise helps the subjects to be well acquainted with the test structures and questions which you may face during the testing process.
 I like to go with the opinion of majority.